turgu1/esp32-oberon-compiler/doc/internals.md

 ## Symbol File (`.smb`)

-- Added Forms: Short and CProc: Many form identifiers have changed
+- Added Forms: Short, CProc, CRecord, CArray and CPointer: Many form identifiers have changed
 - Added cdecl: If = 1, the whole module is a CDECL and no code has been generated, else = 0
 - Added list of imported module ids (imodcnt {imodname})
 - Versionkey: 2